Start9Labs/bitcoind-startos/docs/integrations/specter/README.rst

 Specter Desktop
 ***************

+Author: Community Member `@Chiefmonkey https://twitter.com/HodlrDotRocks`

 The Tor address provided by the Bitcoin service can be used in the configuration settings for `Specter Desktop <https://github.com/cryptoadvance/specter-desktop>`_.

-This guide was written for MacOS on Catalina 10.15.7 courtesy of @Chiefmonkey.
+This guide was written for MacOS on Catalina 10.15.7.

 Step 1 - Install Homebrew
 =========================